Shift3/boilerplate-client-react/README.md

 This boilerplate has a [wiki](https://github.com/Shift3/boilerplate-client-react/wiki) which explains the project and its implementation in much greater detail than the code comments.

+> Note that this repository used to be compatible with our NestJS
+> backend, however we have switched to using django as our primary
+> backend.
+If you are looking for the NestJS compatible version, we
+> still maintain it in the `nestjs-compatibility` branch

 - [Boilerplate Client React](#boilerplate-client-react)
   - [Staging URL](#staging-url)
   - [Quick Start](#quick-start)